10.4 Error Message Reference

 Cause

 The project file from the device cannot be parsed.
-The two confirmed causes are an incomplete data transfer and a version mismatch between device firmware and LixelStudio.
+The two confirmed causes are an incomplete data transfer and a mismatch between device firmware and the LixelStudio release.

 Resolution

-- Verify the data copy is complete.
-Use TeraCopy or a similar hash-verification tool to confirm the source and destination files are identical before processing.
+- Verify the copy is complete.
+Use a hash-verification tool to confirm source and destination files are identical before processing.

 - Never power off the scanner immediately after stopping a recording.
-Wait for the save indicator to complete.
-Powering off during save corrupts the HBC file and the data is not recoverable.
+Wait for the save to complete.
+Powering off during save corrupts the file and the data is not recoverable.

-- Confirm LixelStudio version matches the device firmware lineage.
-Running an older LixelStudio version against firmware from a newer release produces HBC parse failures.
-For the K2 firmware v2.4.1+ lineage, use LixelStudio v4.0 or later.
+- Confirm LixelStudio and the device firmware are from matching lineages.
+Running an older LixelStudio release against newer firmware produces parse failures.

-- Escalate If the file is confirmed corrupted and no backup exists, the scan must be repeated.
-Contact XGRIDS if the corruption is suspected to be a firmware issue rather than a transfer issue.
+- Escalate If the file is confirmed corrupt and no backup exists, the scan must be repeated.
+Get in touch if the corruption looks like a firmware issue rather than a transfer issue, since that is worth reporting upstream.

 Activation code already used or invalid